Making waves… or trying to

 Then came the label

 Then in 2009 the label came – social entrepreneur.
-As Ireland sank deeper into economic crisis, and as media served up a diet of negativity, I felt that a new type of conversation was needed, one that was about solutions not problems and one which would involve citizens.
+As Ireland sank deeper into economic crisis, I felt that a new type of conversation was needed, one that was about solutions not problems and one which would involve citizens.

 I set up and largely funded the Ideas Campaign as an independent, non-political citizens’ campaign to seek ideas for Irish economic renewal and recovery.
 Through crowdsourcing, and national and international PR campaigns, the Ideas Campaign generated over 5,300 ideas for economic recovery and renewal.